lisafritsche/Lab7_LisaFritsche/README.md

 ---

+## Notes on Environment and Execution

+This lab was completed using a **corporate laptop**, where installing Node.js locally is restricted.
+As a result, the tests were executed entirely through **GitHub Codespaces**, without relying on a local Node.js setup.
+Despite this limitation, **all tests were successfully run and passed**, as shown in the attached test result screenshot.

+---

 ## Notes

 - All tests in `lab7.test.js` have been completed and passed.
 - Local server used with Puppeteer to test all interactions end-to-end.